uol-eps-mech-idro/adc6click/README.md

 1. The Pi2 click shield has two positions for the ADC.
 Most connections to the Raspberry Pi are shared but 3 are not.
 Where there are two entries for a mikroBus pin, the top one is position 1.

+## Development

+I started out trying to use the Python package spidev but it is poorly documented and does not do what I expected it to do.
+So I decided to switch over to pigpio instead as I know this works.